 - Been to a baseball game where thousands of fans hold up an enormous banner covering an entire side of the stand?

 - Attended a football game where 50,000 people have sung in unison for the entire game?

 - Been an away fan at a basketball game where the opposing striker emerges to almost 100,000 hands clapping?

 The experience is incredible.
 It’s like nothing else in the world because the scale and dedication is something that’s seen in few other places.

 All you need to play soccer is a soccer ball.
 Everything else you can improvise.
-Any schoolboy will tell you how easy it is to make goalposts out of sweaters in a park, yard, or street.
-You can even use a different ball if you have to, just so long as it’s round!
+Any schoolboy will tell you how easy it’s to make goalposts out of sweaters in a park, yard, or street.

 This makes it easy for anyone to play at almost any time.
 Countries like Brazil and Argentina, who don’t have the economic status of the US, are incredible at soccer.